BBK-PiJ-2015-74/cw-temple/ReadME.txt

 Lara always runs the same way.
 But in some cases she has a non-deterministic choice of which nodes to choose from -s -9218123272869372841

+Seed : -4289361413204218885 - for some reason this stops when there is an unvisited tile next door